ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-03-25-Forensic-Standards-Post - Copy.md

 Can AI-enhanced video pass forensic muster in court?

 ***Rule:***
 Forensic standards demand that evidence remains unaltered, is handled by competent professionals, and is fully documented to ensure ***reliability*** (results hold under scrutiny), ***repeatability*** (others can replicate the process), and ***admissibility*** (courts accept it as valid).
 The SWGDE/IOCE’s "Digital Evidence: Standards and Principles" (1999) set this foundation, requiring that actions during seizure not alter digital evidence, that only forensically competent individuals access originals, and that every step, collection, storage, analysis, be meticulously recorded for review [1].
-ASTM standards build on this legacy with specific, modern protocols:
+American Society for Testing and Materials (ASTM) standards build on this legacy with specific, modern protocols:

 - ***ASTM E1492-11 (2017) (Standard Practice for Receiving, Documenting, Storing, and Retrieving Evidence in a Forensic Science Laboratory)***: This standard outlines laboratory practices for receiving, documenting, and storing evidence, ensuring it stays pristine and traceable through a chain of custody—vital for reliability and admissibility in court.
 It mandates detailed logs of who handled the evidence, when, and ***<u>how</u>***, so any alteration is flagged early. <br><br>